Josh Carr

 Joshua Carr (born 29 April 1980) is the current senior coach of the Port Adelaide Football Club, having been a former Australian rules footballer who played for Port Adelaide and in the Australian Football League (AFL).
 He was drafted by Port Adelaide in the 1998 AFL draft and made his debut for the club in 2000.
 After playing in the Power's 2004 premiership side, he moved to Western Australia in 2005 to play for the Fremantle Football Club, where he played alongside his elder brother Matthew Carr for four seasons.
 He returned to Port Adelaide in 2009 and played a further two seasons before retiring at the end of the 2010 season.

 After his retirement, Carr continued on with the Power as an assistant coach between 2011 and 2015.
-He then coached SANFL club from 2016 to 2019, leading the club to the premiership in 2018.
+He then moved to the South Australian National Football League (SANFL) and coached from 2016 to 2019, leading the club to the premiership in 2018.
 In October 2019, he re-joined Fremantle as an assistant coach for the 2020 season.
-Carr returned to Port Adelaide as the assistant coach for the 2023 season, and was appointed senior coach of the side ahead of the 2026 season.
+Carr returned to Port Adelaide as an assistant coach in 2023, and was appointed senior coach of the side ahead of the 2026 season.

-AFL career
+AFL playing career

-Port Adelaide career (1999–2004)
+Port Adelaide (2000–2004)

-In his first season, he did not play a game due to injury.
-In 2000, he became a regular player in the first team, and in 2001 he became one of Port's key players, winning the best team man award.
+Carr joined Port Adelaide after being picked up by the club in the 1998 AFL Draft.
+In his first season in 1999 he did not play a game due to injury.
+Carr debuted for Port Adelaide in Round 8, 2000, against Melbourne at the MCG and in 2000, he became a regular player in the first team, and in 2001 he became one of Port's key players, winning the best team man award.
 In 2002, Carr was said to be a key instigator of the famous Ramsgate fight between Crows and Port players after Showdown XI.
 By 2004 his leadership abilities had seen him appointed Vice Captain underneath Warren Tredrea.
 He played in the 2004 Port Adelaide premiership team before announcing he wanted to join Fremantle in 2005 to play alongside brother Matthew Carr.

+Carr played for Port Adelaide from 2000 until 2004 for total of 105 games and kicked 60 goals and was a member of the 2004 Port Adelaide premiership team.

-Fremantle career (2005–2008)
+Fremantle (2005–2008)

 Port eventually traded him and he returned to Western Australia at the beginning of the 2005 season.

 Carr was named as Fremantle's vice-captain for the 2007 & 2008 seasons.
 He won the Ross Glendinning medal in the second Western Derby of 2007, gathering 26 possessions and kicking three goals as Fremantle notched up their eighth win over West Coast.

 During the 2008 he began to question his career at Fremantle due to his brothers retirement.
 At the end of the 2008 season, Carr told the club that he wanted to be traded back to Port Adelaide for personal reasons.
 He played 83 games for Fremantle in four seasons.

+Carr played for Fremantle from 2005 until 2008 for a total of 83 games and kicked 44 goals.